mairyj/Elegoo-Neptune-4-Series/README.md

 --------------------------------------------------------------------------------------------------------------
-FOR NETPUNE 4/4 PRO : This printer.cfg update is based on the official Elegoo version released on Oct 27, 2023
+FOR NETPUNE 4/4 PRO : This printer.cfg update is based on the official Elegoo version released 1.2.2.41
 --------------------------------------------------------------------------------------------------------------

 Changelog based 1.2.2.41 (16 november 2023)